ilyagr/diffedit3/README.md

     the HEAD commit, until you explicitly commit the staged changes or restore the working copy from the staged changes.

-The second of these could be implemented by some sort of a script that would get Git to first materialize the three versions of the repo in three dirs on dist (perhaps limiting them to the modified files).
+The "interactive `git add -p`"  could be implemented by some sort of a script that would get Git to first materialize the three versions of the repo in three dirs on disk (perhaps limiting them to the modified files).
 After `diffedit3` is done, the script would have to the output and tell git to make that output the new contents of the staging area.
 This is along the lines of a [StackOverflow question](https://stackoverflow.com/questions/9023928/git-add-patch-with-difftool).

 Alternatively, it might be easier to make a dedicated tool using something like